 Apply for funding to invest in employment opportunities in a municipality: Community Works Program

-Municipalities can apply for funding from the Community Works Program to invest in employment opportunities for students, unemployed individuals and other interested individuals who contribute to their community.
-You can apply from 01 April to 01 June 2020.
+Municipalities can apply for funding from the Community Works Program to invest in employment opportunities within the municipality.
+Funded employment opportunities are for students, unemployed individuals and other interested individuals who want to work within their community and gain skills and experience in their fields.
+You can apply until 29 June 2021.

 Eligible employment costs